Cash rate vs interest rate: how are they different?

 Banks and other lenders set their own interest rates for the loans and deposit products they offer – generally speaking, you will pay interest on money that you borrow, and earn it on savings that you deposit.
 While the cash rate does not determine interest rates directly, banks and lenders will pay close attention to it when setting them, and will often respond to moves that the RBA makes.

 If the RBA raises the cash rate, then it will cost more for banks to transfer money between themselves.
-Banks and lenders will typically pass these costs on to consumers in the form of rate rises, meaning anyone who has borrowed money from that institution will be charged more interest.
+Banks and lenders will typically pass these costs on to borrowers in the form of rate rises, meaning anyone who has borrowed money from that institution will be charged more in interest.

-In the days that followed, all of Australia’s big four banks and a number of other lenders raised interest rates on their variable home loans by the same amount, or announced they would do so in the near future.
+An example of this may be seen shortly as the RBA raised the cash rate by 25 basis points or 0.25% at its February 2026 meeting.
+In the following days, Australia’s big four banks and other lenders may raise interest rates on their variable home loans by the same amount or announce they will do so in the near future.

 When the RBA raises the cash rate, some banks may also choose to raise interest rates on savings accounts and term deposits.
 This means that customers may be able to earn more interest on the money they deposit with these institutions.
-Following the RBA’s May 2022 announcement, all of the big four banks also announced increases to savings account or term deposit rates.

-If the RBA lowers the cash rate, banks and lenders may well respond by lowering the interest rates on their home loans, but may also lower the interest rates on savings accounts and term deposits.
+If the RBA lowers the cash rate, banks and lenders may respond by lowering the interest rates on their home loans, but may also lower the interest rates on savings accounts and term deposits.

 What factors can affect the cash rate?